 What Are The Skin Colored Bumps Under My Eyes?
 5 Things You Didn't Know About Milia

 When bumps pop up on your skin, it's natural to be a little nervous.
 Trying new beauty products can lead to skin reactions, which are usually relatively harmless.
 But you've probably stumbled upon some little dots near your nose and wondered, "What are the skin colored bumps under my eyes?"
 One of the most common skin problems known to man is called milia, and yes, they are the little white or flesh-colored dots that appear on your skin, usually under your eyes.
-They're just blocked pores where keratin has become trapped under the skin and formed a small, hard cyst.
+“Milia, or keratin ‘pearls’ are tiny collections of keratin under the skin,” dermatologist Dr. Deanne Mraz Robinson, MD, FAAD explains.

 Luckily milia are common, painless, and “totally harmless, just cosmetically annoying,” dermatologist Dr. Jessica Krant, MD, MPH tells Bustle.
 The most typical place for them to pop up is on the face, usually on the skin around your eyes or on your cheeks.
 However, they can appear pretty much anywhere, and “can come in any age group at really any time,” dermatologist Dr. Dhaval G. Bhanusali, MD, says.
 “They are commonly seen in babies but we also see milia in the office almost daily.”
 Left untreated, milia may go away on their own, but they don’t always.
 As with all skin concerns, it’s best to see a board-certified dermatologist to get a proper diagnosis and treatment plan, if treatment is necessary.
 To hold you over until that appointment, here are five things you may not already know about milia.